-The extent of the injuries sustained is typically related to speed of travel and the force of impact.
+The extent of the injuries sustained is typically related to the speed of travel and the force of impact.
 In any case, if you have been injured in a motorcycle accident it is imperative to seek immediate medical attention, as it could save your life.
 In addition, the medical documents can be used by our attorneys to develop a strong case for you against the negligent party in the court of law.

 Potential Compensation Benefits Available After Motorcycle Wrecks

 As with all types of accidents, there are several factors that may contribute to the recovery process of a motorcycle accident injury.
-These factors will typically depend on the accident liability, severity of injuries sustained, occupation, and marital status, along with other factors.
+These factors will typically depend on the accident liability, the severity of injuries sustained, occupation, and marital status, along with other factors.

 Motorcycle crash victim’s compensation benefits may include:

 - Funeral expenses

 - Loss of past and future wages